Check your eligibility for loans

-Most lenders can approve and fund your loan within a couple of hours up to a couple of days.
+Most lenders can fund your loan within a couple of hours up to a couple of days if you’re approved.
 While each application is different, the type of lender you borrow from tends to affect your turnaround time more than anything else.

 Nowadays, lenders generally approve or disapprove applications using an algorithm, rather than a human being who assesses your situation (known as an underwriter).
 A common exception to this rule is non-standard (read “bad credit”) loans, where specialist lenders look at more than just your credit score and may even want to chat over the phone before getting out their “approved” stamp.

 Most personal loan applications will take less than 15 minutes, regardless of whether you’re applying for a regular personal loan or a short-term loan.
 However, the precise time it takes to complete a loan application will vary between different lenders, and will also be affected by the personal details and documents you need to provide as part of the process.